-Chapters 3 and 4 of the State Environmental Planning Policy (Biodiversity and Conservation) 2021 aim to encourage the proper conservation and management of areas of natural vegetation that provide habitat for koalas to ensure a permanent free-living population over their present range and reverse the current trend of koala population decline.
+Parts 3 and 4 of the State Environmental Planning Policy (Biodiversity and Conservation) 2021 aims to encourage the proper conservation and management of areas of natural vegetation that provide habitat for koalas to ensure a permanent free-living population over their present range and reverse the current trend of koala population decline.
 The Eurobodalla LGA is identified under Schedule 2 - Local Government Areas of the SEPP, being a local government area to which this part applies.
 It is noted that the SEPP does not apply to proposals assessed under Part 5 of the EP&A Act, nevertheless as a best practice measure consideration of this SEPP has been undertaken as part of the REF.

-A Flora and Fauna Assessment undertaken for the Proposal identified one tree species (Forest Red Gum (Eucalyptus tereticorni)) recognised under Schedule 3 of the SEPP as a Koala use tree (see Section 5.4).
-However, Forest Red Gum was considered to comprise less than 15% of the tree canopy in the vicinity of the Proposal site.
+A Flora and Fauna Assessment undertaken for the entire Nelligen Water Supply and Sewerage Scheme Project identified one tree species (Forest Red Gum (Eucalyptus tereticorni)) recognised under Schedule 3 of the SEPP as a Koala use tree.
+However, Forest Red Gum was not identified in the Nelligen village area.
 Therefore, an individual Plan of Management for the conservation and management of areas of Koala habitat is not required to be prepared as part of the current Proposal.